eduardoyanoliveira/design_patterns/creationals/builder/simple_builder/README.md

 #### Builder Class

-2. Create a dataclass that will be the gun's builder class.
+2. Create a dataclass that will be the gun's "Builder Class".

 #### Chaining Methods

-3. For each part that can be added to the gun, creates a method that will add it to the builder class instance.
+3. For each part that can be added to the gun, creates a method that will add it to the "Builder Class" instance.
 (In this case I'm only passing "true" to the parts that together creates the gun).
 Return the instance (self)

 #### Build Method

-4. Create a build method that instatiate a new Gun passing the Builder class instance attributes as the parameters to create it.
+4. Create a build method that instatiate a new Gun passing the "Builder Class" instance attributes as the parameters to create it.
 Return the gun instance.

 #### The Program

-1. Creates a Ak-74 with scope and silincer using the Builder class and stores it on a variable
+1. Creates a Ak-74 with scope and silincer using the "Builder Class" and stores it on a variable
-2. Creates a Glock with infrared sight using the Builder class and stores it on a variable
+2. Creates a Glock with infrared sight using the "Builder Class" and stores it on a variable
 3. Prints both variables on console.